Chapter 25: The Morning Watch

 Not startled.
 Not the sudden waking of a man who surfaced from perpetrators’ dreams with his hands curled into fists and his jaw locked.
 He was looking at her the way he’d looked at her in the room — the sourceless room, the dream that wasn’t a dream — with the full weight of his attention and none of the architecture between them.

 His hand covered hers.
-The scarred thumb settled against the inside of her wrist, where the pulse lived.
+The scarred thumb found the inside of her wrist, where the pulse lived.
 Neither of them spoke.
 The question and the answer passed through skin — her palm reading his heartbeat, his thumb finding hers, the covenant conducted in silence because the words belonged to harder rooms than this one.

 The light came in.
 The radiator ticked.
 Rook’s breathing was the only other sound in the apartment, even and unhurried, the rhythm of a creature who had never needed to be convinced the world was real.

 His thumb pressed once against her pulse point.
 Present tense.
-He hadn’t retreated, hadn’t rebuilt, hadn’t sealed the doors after having every door named.

 She kissed the place where her hand had been.
 His chest.
 The heartbeat against her mouth.